Donegal, Co. Donegal

 In 1895, Donegal was visited by a "commission" from the British Medical Journal investigating conditions in Irish workhouse infirmaries.
 Their report listed a number of deficiencies including a lack of nursing supervision at night, and the miserable conditions for those in the lunatic wards whose care was in the hands of a pauper.
 Further details are available in the full report.

-After the creation of the Irish Free State in 1920, Donegal workhouse became Donegal District Hospital.
+The worhouse site subsequently became Donegal District Hospital.
 Only the entrance block now survives.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.